UND Piano Program

 Graduate Philosophy Major Student at Stony Brook University in NY

-UND Piano Program has invited many artists from all over the world.
-Some of the renowned musicians who have visited UND include:
+The UND Piano Program has invited many renowned musicitions from all over the world.

 - Professor Edward Auer (Indiana University Jacobs School of Music)